 - Always warm up for a minimum of 10 minutes, better 15, by doing some easy bouldering or climbing.

 - Drop off when you start to have to strain to hold on.
 Don’t go to complete failure or until you are shaking, only until it feels like you’re about done.

-- Do some of the hangs straight-armed, and some in various levels of flexed-arm to avoid straining your elbow-joints too much by hanging straight-armed all the time.
+- Do some of the hangs straight-armed and some in various levels of flexed-arm to avoid straining your elbow joints too much by hanging straight-armed all the time.

 - Always hold the grips open-handed.
-I (nor anyone else I know) don’t recommend crimping on a hangboard ever, the risk of finger injury is too great.
+I (nor anyone else I know) don’t recommend crimping on a hangboard ever.
+The risk of finger injury is too great.

 - Rest a full 60 seconds between each hang.

 You can progress the workout by lengthening it.
 So after 4 weeks I might keep repeating for 15 minutes.
-But I can also make the holds smaller, meaning.
-Hold B becomes my hold A. Hold C, previously my smallest hold, becomes my middle hold.
-And my new hold, Hold D, is the next smallest on the training board.
-Once my hold D is the tiniest edge on the board I work up to being able to complete the routine for a full 10 minutes.
+But I can also make the holds smaller, meaning hold B becomes my hold A. Hold C, previously my smallest hold, becomes my middle hold.
+And my new hold, hold D, is the next smallest on the training board.
+Once my hold D is the tiniest edge on the board, I work up to being able to complete the routine for a full 10 minutes.

-In my experience, after using this routine for eight weeks and with a bit of work on a route (for me usually 4-5 days), I can climb hard (for me) again.
+In my experience, after using this routine for 8 weeks and with a bit of work on a route (for me usually 4–5 days), I can climb hard (for me) again.
 Even if it is only for a short time before the next alpine or winter season rolls around, that’s the life of an alpinist.

 -by Steve House